 5090.
 Graduate Teaching and Research: Theory and Methods.
 3. A general approach to scientific research and graduate school.
-Topics include: purpose of graduate school, careers with graduate degrees, communication basics, literature search skills, presentations, research instrumentation, the scientific methods, developing hypotheses, grant proposal, and paper writing, research ethics, copyrights, patents, research notebooks, and classroom teaching techniques.
+Topics include: purpost of graduate school, careers with graduate degrees, communication basics, literature search skills, presentations, research instrumentation, the scientific method, developing hypotheses, grant proposal, and paper writing, research ethics, copyrights, patents, research notebooks, and classroom teaching techniques.
 Prerequisite: graduate standing.

 5100.
 Biochemical Engineering.
 3. Applies chemical engineering principles to the analysis and design of biological processes widely used in the pharmaceutical, food and environmental remediation industries.
 Topics include kinetics of enzyme-catalyzed reactions, cellular growth and metabolism, bioreactor design and mass transfer considerations.
 Dual listed with CHE 4100.
 Prerequisite: MOLB 2021 or concurrent enrollment and CHE 4060 or concurrent enrollment.